elfsternberg/boggle-solver/docs/20190820_Boggle_C_FFI.md

 We can now solve a board for a given dictionary.
 I won't copy the entire text of the `boggle-solve` binary here, which makes up the bulk of this function.
-At the end of that function, we had a `Vec<String>` of all the words found on the board, which was the return type of the function.
+At the end of that function, we had a vector of all the words found on the board, which was the return type of the function.
 In our current case, we need to return something C understands.

 Traditionally, the way C does this is to allocate a buffer big enough to hold the results, pass that buffer to the function (as a pointer), and then expect the buffer to be full when the results come back.

-Here, we take the `solutions: Vec<String>`, and just create a massive string of all the results separated by newlines (to make it printable).
+Here, we take the `solutions: Vec<String>` and from it create a massive string of all the results separated by newlines (to make it printable).
 We cast that string into C, and copy the results into the buffer.
 This isn't the world's most efficient example; at one point, we have *three